-This is one of my favourite caddis emerger patterns.
+This is one of my favorite caddis emerger patterns.
 It excels in catching trout feeding on caddis flies when the traditional flies – Elk Hair Caddis or X-Caddis – don’t work.

 The chenille in this fly is arguably the secret to it – it waterlogs immediately and means the fly sits low in the surface film.
-The deer hair and CDC wing ensures it doesn’t submerge completely and the orange head is a little hot spot.
+The deer hair and CDC wing ensure it doesn’t submerge completely, and the orange head is a little hot spot.

 You need to tie it in 14 or 16 – keep it reasonably small.

 Step-by-step pictorial instructions follow and see below for materials and video instructions.

 - TMC100 hook (#14 or #16): Buy on Amazon

 - Olive green micro chenille: Buy on Amazon